Skip to main content

 Signature Verification

-Every webhook delivery includes an X-TB-Signature header containing an HMAC-SHA256 signature of the request body.
+Every webhook delivery includes an X-TeamBattles-Signature header containing an HMAC-SHA256 signature of the request body.
+The header value is prefixed with sha256= followed by the hex digest (for example, sha256=abc123...).
+Strip the prefix before comparing against your computed digest.

 Verifying in Node.js